lenn0n/devGuide/frontend/react-testing-course.md

 ## Add JSDOM
-By default, our test are executed in node environment.
-Node doesnt know about browser apis like the DOM.
-This will emulate our browser environment.
+By default, our tests are executed in the node environment.
+But Node doesn't know about browser APIs like DOM.
+Fortunately, we have JSDOM.
+This will emulate our browser apis in the node environment.

 ### Installation:
 >      npm i -D jsdom@24.0.0